Karly-Salama-M/stock-exchange-project/README.md

 Multipage stock exchange data website.
 This project is based on [FinancialModelingPrep](https://site.financialmodelingprep.com/)

-In this project we used a custom server for communicating with the API.
+In this project we used a custom server in order to communicate with the API.

 All the information changes dinamically.